markstringer-dti/markstringer-dti.github.io/CHAPTER_SWAMP.md

 get sent to jail.

 Lots of people will say that user research is a waste of time.
-Actually, more often they will agree with you.
+Actually, more often than not, they won't say that.
+They will agree with you.
 Yes, yes, user research is very important, but it just isn't needed on this project.
-Actually, they won't even bother saying it, they just won't put any budget for it in their projects and they won't hire people to do it.
+Or they won't bother making any argument, they just won't put any budget for it in their projects.
+They won't hire people to do it.
 Lots of people will see a software development project as merely that - a matter of software development.

 Do you know what you should do if you're managing a team in this kind of situation?
 You should do user research anyway.
 If you don't have somebody on the team who's a dedicated user researcher, you should still do some user research.
-You should do user research with the people in the team that you have.
-OK, it won't be anywhere near as good as user research done by professionals.
+You should do "user research" with the people in the team that you have -- on the basis that they're sentient humans and their responses to user interfaces will still be interesting and useful.
+And you should still push to talk to users, or, where possible include a user as a product owner or business analyst.
+OK, it won't be anywhere near as good as a full programme of user research done by professionals.
 But one of the main aims of doing this research should be to find out surprising stuff.
 Then maybe, you can take what you find back to whoever is paying for the project.
 Maybe you can show them what you found and use it as a case for more user and stakeholder research.

-And of course, generally the best way for team members with development skills to explore the swamp is with working software.

 Another criticism of my insistence on user research is what might be called the "faster horse" objection.
 Henry Ford said something like